Function-Rips complexes in persistent homotopy theory: Stability and persistent Latschev theorems: Background

 \subsection{Interlude: Some remarks on persistent homotopy types}

-In this subsection, we recall some facts about the persistent homotopy category.
-Although none of these will be needed for the proofs in this article, we expect that they help to obtain a more concrete picture of persistent homotopy types and of the category \(\ho(\iSpaces^{\pos})\).
+In this subsection, we recall some facts about the persistent homotopy theory of spaces.
+Although none of these will be needed for the proofs in this article, we expect that they will help to obtain a more concrete picture of persistent homotopy types and of the category \(\ho(\iSpaces^{\pos})\), for readers less familiar with abstract homotopy theory.
 For instance, one may ask for a concrete description of the morphism sets in \(\ho(\iSpaces^{\pos})\).
-One way to obtain such a description is via cofibrant replacements in the projective model structure (see \cite{Hirschhorn2003}) which we use implicitly below. \begin{recollection} Recall that a topological cell complex is a space $C$ obtained by transfinitely iterated attachments of disks $D^n$ of varying dimensions along their boundaries $\partial D^n=S^{n-1}$; see \cite{Hirschhorn2018QuillenTop} for a precise definition.\footnote{Unlike for a CW-complex, one does not require the cells to be attached in ascending order of dimension.} A chosen cell structure on $C$ - encoded by the maps $D^n \to C$ arising through the above gluing process - determines a set-theoretic decomposition into disjoint open cells
+One way to obtain such a description is through the theory of combinatorial model categories and projective model structures (see \cite{Hirschhorn2003}), which we will use freely below.
+As the material in this section is primarily for the reader's intuition, and as the insights are standard from a model categorical perspective, we will keep the proofs to a minimum. \begin{recollection} Recall that a topological cell complex is a space $C$ obtained by transfinitely iterated attachments of disks $D^n$ of varying dimensions along their boundaries $\partial D^n=S^{n-1}$; see \cite{Hirschhorn2018QuillenTop} for a precise definition.\footnote{Unlike for a CW complex, one does not require the cells to be attached in ascending order of dimension.} A chosen cell structure on $C$ - encoded by the maps $D^n \to C$ arising through the above gluing process - determines a set-theoretic decomposition into disjoint open cells